 Seafood Watch (SFW) is a program of the Monterey Bay Aquarium that educates and empowers consumers and businesses to make better choices for a healthy ocean.
 You may be familiar with their ubiquitous color-coded Seafood Watch wallet cards that categorizes seafood by levels of sustainability.

 From this primary research we discovered critical insights into how business and consumers thought and processed information.
-After extensive sentiment tabulation and analysis, we created a recommendations document for communication strategy that fed into the current version of the Seafood Watch website.
+After extensive sentiment tabulation and analysis, we created a thick report with communication strategy recommendations that fed into the current version of the Seafood Watch website and became a years-long roadmap.

-This was a terrific project where our ethnographic research led directly to improvements in the website and shaped an internal roadmap for future projects.
+This was one of our favorite projects… where our ethnographic research led directly to improvements in their approach and shaped an internal roadmap for future projects.

 Exposing the hidden connections in citations